Consensys/orchestrate-quick-start/README.md

 First create a `.env` file at the root of the project by copying `.env.example`

-### Create an account pre-funded by Faucet
+### Create an account to send transactions

-Generate a new account indicating name of the chain to be pre-funded on
+Generate a new account indicating name of the chain to be pre-funded on (Faucet will automatically credit the account after creation)

 ```bash
 npm run generate-account --chain rinkeby